 But the story didn’t end there, at least not for us.
 Intrigued by the story, we decided to look for the site of the churches in question, following the trail to the little village of Jordan about 5 kilometers away.
 After all, these little spontaneous explorations are what make travelling more fun.

 A tiny little town, it was easy to find Jordan’s museum, behind which we located the former site of one of the churches.
 Unfortunately, the only evidence left of the church is the graveyard adjacent to it (full points to the gentleman who lived to be 90 years and 4 days old!), and a plaque that validated the Mennonite history of the area.
 In place of the church was the Jacob Fry house, an 1815 home which gave us a glimpse into the life of its former occupants, as we walked through it, inhaling the scent of old wood-smoke infused floorboards.

 Despite the fact that we didn’t get to see the infamous churches on the Organized Crime labels, the trip itself was a delight, like the 2008 Riesling we brought home – dry (like Krystyna’s wit), with lots of legs (like our journey) and a smooth finish (at the Trius Jazz concert).
 As wines or brands go, it doesn’t get much more authentic than this.

-TIP: If you are planning a trip to the Niagara wine region, be sure to visit this area on the Beamsville Bench.
-Flanked by vineyards and cherry farms with views of Lake Ontario in the distance, the wineries here are small, and exhibit the individual and distinct personality of both the local terroir, and local people who make them.
-Oh, and they’re good, too!
+TIP: If you are planning a trip to the Niagara wine region, be sure to visit this Beamsville Bench area.
+Flanked by vineyards and cherry farms with views of Lake Ontario in the distance, the wineries here are small, like Organized Crime Winery, and they exhibit the distinct personality of both the local terroir, and the local people who make the wine.
+(Oh, and the wines are very good, too!)